ODIM-Project/ODIM/README.md

 5. Update the following parameters in the plugin configuration file:

    - **lbHost**: IP address of the cluster node where the GRF plugin will be installed for one node cluster configuration.
 For three node cluster configuration,  (`haDeploymentEnabled` is true), lbHost is the virtual IP address configured in Nginx and Keepalived.

    - **lbPort**: Default port is 30081 for one node cluster configuration.
 For three node cluster configuration, (`haDeploymentEnabled` is true), lbport must be assigned with a free port (preferably above 45000) available on all cluster nodes.
 This port is used as nginx proxy port for the plugin.

      > **NOTE**: The lbport is used as proxy port for eventlistenernodeport, which is used for subscribing to events.

    - **grfPluginrootServiceUUID**: RootServiceUUID to be used by the GRF plugin service.
 Generate a new UUID by executing the command `uuidgen`.

+   - **MessageBusType**: Event message bus type.
+The supported value is Kafka.
+RedisStreams is not supported as the event message bus type for GRF plugin.

    Other parameters can have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see *[Plugin configuration parameters](#plugin-configuration-parameters)*.

 6. Generate the Helm package for the GRF plugin on the deployment node.

    1. Navigate to `odim-controller/helmcharts/grfplugin`.